LesLee Taylor, Ph.D., LAT, ATC

 Among her many honors and recognitions, Taylor received the Athletic Trainer Service Award from the National Athletic Trainers' Association in 2015, and in 2018 she was a recipient of the association's Most Distinguished Athletic Trainer Award.

-Currently Taylor serves on the Commission on Accreditation of Athletic Training Education and is the organization's immediate past-president.
+Taylor served on the Commission on Accreditation of Athletic Training Education from 2013-2020 and president of the organization from 2017-2019.
 In addition, she served as a site visitor, on the review committee, and several other committees for the commission.
-Other service includes the exam development committee with the Board of Certification, Inc. She has been active with the National Athletic Trainers' Association, as well.
+Other previous service includes the exam development committee with the Board of Certification, Inc. She has been active with the National Athletic Trainers' Association, as well.

 A KU alumnae, Taylor earned a bachelor's degree in exercise science from the University of Kansas in 1993.
 She received a master's degree in exercise and sport science from the University of Arizona, Tucson, Arizona, in 1995, and a doctorate from Texas Tech University in 2001 with a focus on family and consumer science education.

-Taylor's scholarship interests include unconscious bias, educational pedagogy, administration, and women in leadership.
-She is a member of the Association for Athletic Training Education Research Network which serves to examine questions related to clinical education within athletic training.
+Taylor's scholarship interests include diversity, equity, and inclusion, unconscious bias, program development, and leadership (especially development of women leaders).
+She is a member of the Association for Athletic Training Education Research Network which serves to guide education research in the profession.